AbdulQuadrilebiyi/AbdulQuadrilebiyi.github.io/README.md

 **Approach:**

-- Conducted end-to-end data validation across three raw tables, orders, customers and products — following Excel import into SQL Server
+- Conducted end-to-end data validation across three raw tables orders, customers and products, following Excel import into SQL Server
 - Used CTEs, ROW_NUMBER() and RANK() Window Functions to deduplicate records and rank products and customers by revenue